When Is Tom Petty Touring?

 They did not end their tour after their album release, but the Final Tom Petty and the Heartbreakers Tour took place.

-Tom Petty and the Heartbreakers had planned a major tour in spring and summer of 2017.
-Labeled as the 40th Anniversary Tour, it began in April in Oklahoma City and traversed through North America only.
-They booked long strings of dates on both the eastern and western coasts of the United States, in addition to many dates across the Midwestern, Southern, and Southwestern regions.
+Tom Petty and the Heartbreakers had scheduled a big tour for spring and summer 2017.
+Called the 40th Anniversary Tour, it started in Oklahoma City in April and traveled exclusively throughout North America.
+Along with numerous dates across the Midwestern, Southern, and Southwestern areas, they scheduled extended chains of dates on both the eastern and western coastlines of the United States.

-The tour ended with three shows at Hollywood Bowl in Petty’s hometown of Los Angeles over September 21 through the 25.
-These proved to be the final shows of Tom Petty and the Heartbreakers’ careers.
-One week later, in his home in Malibu, Petty was found unresponsive and pronounced dead from an accidental drug overdose.
+Three gigs at Hollywood Bowl in Petty's hometown of Los Angeles from September 21 through the 25 rounded up the trip.
+These turned out to be the last performances in the careers of Tom Petty and the Heartbreakers.
+Petty was discovered unconscious and dead from an accidental drug overdose one week later at his Malibu house.

 Tom Petty and the Heartbreakers Concerts: No More Possibility

 Unfortunately, with Tom Petty’s sudden demise, one can only imagine that he will not be able to tour again.
-Petty had revealed his intention of performing live and recording music in the near future and sadly died early.
-But now the fans are sad for all the shows and concerts that the great man could have performed.
+Petty had revealed his intention of performing live and recording music shortly and sadly died early.
+But now the fans are sad about all the shows and concerts that the great man could have performed.

 Of course, Petty had left behind an amazing array of music from his over four-decade-long career that his fans can always listen to.
 The wide discography of studio and live albums enables the feeling of Tom Petty concerts to be continued.
 Classic concert films like “Pack Up the Plantation” and “Tom Petty and the Heartbreakers: “American Girl,” “Refugee,” and “Runnin’ Down a Dream” assist in presenting exciting performances by Petty at the height of his powers.